Chart Color Schemes

 Australind - Leschenault is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Australind - Leschenault, as recorded in the latest Census, 94.2% of dwellings were houses, with the remaining 5.8% comprising semi-detached homes, apartments, and other types.
-This is compared to Non-Metro WA's figures of 88.1% houses and 11.8% other dwellings.
-The home ownership rate in Australind - Leschenault was 30.4%, with mortgaged properties at 50.6% and rented dwellings at 19.0%.
-The median monthly mortgage repayment in the area was $1,733, exceeding Non-Metro WA's average of $1,616.
-The median weekly rent figure was $350, higher than Non-Metro WA's $300.
+In Australind - Leschenault, as per the latest Census, 94.2% of dwellings were houses, with 5.8% being semi-detached, apartments, or other types.
+This compares to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
+Home ownership in Australind - Leschenault stood at 30.4%, with mortgaged dwellings at 50.6% and rented ones at 19.0%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro WA's average of $1,616.
+The median weekly rent was $350, compared to Non-Metro WA's $300.
 Nationally, Australind - Leschenault's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing